MicrosoftDocs/ai-builder/ai-builder-docs/prediction-train-model.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 09/06/2019
+ms.date: 01/03/2020
 ms.author: sdarapu; mfotedar
 ms.reviewer: v-dehaas
 ---

 # Train and publish your prediction model

 Before you can use your prediction model, you have to train it to perform the way you want.
-After you train your model, publish it to make it available to other people.
+After you train your model, publish it to make it available.

 ## Train